-40 Silent Signs of Illness
+40 Subtle Signs of Illness

 Sometimes serious illnesses don't scream—they whisper, making their presence known with vague, nonspecific symptoms that can easily be brushed off.
 In some cases, they might not be noticeable at all.
 Others might surface suddenly and disappear.